MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 The <a href="https://powerapps.microsoft.com/ai-builder-calculator/" target="_blank">AI Builder calculator</a> helps estimate the required add-on capacity based on your estimated consumption.

-Some Microsoft products include some AI Builder capacity.
+Some Microsoft products like **Power Apps per app plan**, **Power Apps per user plan** and **Power Automate per user plan with attended RPA** include some AI Builder capacity.
 Your environment admin can check entitlement in the Power Platform admin center in [Capacity add-ons](/power-platform/admin/capacity-add-on).
 When this amount is not enough, you can complete it with 1 or several AI Builder capacity add-ons.

 ### Allocate capacity